You can sign up for my newsletter to receive free workshop invites, mini courses and resources for small business magic!

-We create intentional, authentic websites for small businesses, creatives, healers, coaches and artists.
+I am creating intentional, authentic websites for small businesses, creatives, healers, coaches and artists.
 Our work at Yarrow Digital centers sustainability and builds a solid foundation for our clients to grow their businesses, connect with their dream clients and get noticed.
 Affordable custom WordPress sites that are easy to manage and grow are at the core of what we offer, but we can also help you with your social media strategy, online course development, launches and tech support.
-Check out our web design packages and hourly tech, design and launch support.
+Check out our web design packages, the business mentoring we offer and the hourly tech, design and launch support you can receive.

-If you would like to learn how to dream up your own branding, create a WordPress site for yourself and develop your first online course you should check my Online Awesomeness School out – here I am offering affordable DIY courses that you can study at your own pace.
-I really believe that a great website make a big difference, but it doesn‘t have to cost a fortune.
+If you would like to learn how to start a business on solid ground with a clear vision, how to dream up your own branding, create a WordPress site for yourself and develop your first online course then you should check our affordable DIY Small Business School out.

-On this blog you will also find useful how to guides, some background stories from my own business and free resources to help you develop a digital strategy that is honest, authentic, generous and true to your visions.
+On the blog and podcast you will also find useful how to guides, some background stories from my own business, interviews and free resources to help you develop a digital strategy that is honest, authentic, generous and true to your visions.

 Take a look around and get in touch if you have any wishes!

 Abundance and care for everyone involved instead of fake scarcity

 A solid framework that grows with your business